openlayers/docs/library/overlays.rst

     map.addControl(control);
     control.activate();

 The activate call will move the vector layer to the forefront of the map, so that all events will occur on this layer.

 As of OpenLayers 2.7, there is no support for selecting features from more than a single vector layer at a time.
 The layer which is currently being used for selection is the last one on which the ``.activate()`` method of the attached select feature control was called.

+Layer Types
+###########
+* :ref:`layer.vector` (Base Class)
+* :ref:`layer.gml` -- can load many different types of data.
+* :ref:`layer.pointtrack`
+* :ref:`layer.wfs`

+.. _marker-overlays:

 Marker Overlays
 ---------------